ingahalpin/mini-ev-charging-esp32/README.md

 ## How it works (user flow)

-1. Place the LEGO car at the station.
+1. Place the toy car at the station.
 2. “Plug in” the car (simulated by pressing the hidden button under the plug).
 3. Watch the station respond:
    - LED changes to show state